 - Nationally nearly one in three people have a long term condition.
-This figure rises to three out of every five people aged 60 or over. - In Derbyshire rates of people with a limiting long-term illness are higher than the national average - In Derbyshire there are around 37,000 people with diabetes, 9,400 with dementia and 30,000 with hypertension - Long term conditions account for nearly 70% of the total health and social care spend in England. - In Derbyshire 84% of patients with a long term condition report that they receive support to be independent.
+This figure rises to three out of every five people aged 60 or over. - In Derbyshire rates of people with a limiting long term illness are higher than the national average - In Derbyshire there are around 37,000 people with diabetes, 9,400 with dementia and 30,000 with hypertension - Long term conditions account for nearly 70% of the total health and social care spend in England. - In Derbyshire 84% of patients with a long term condition report that they receive support to be independent.
 This is higher than the England average (81%) and a 15% increase from 2007/08 - There are an estimated 90,000 carers living in Derbyshire (about 12% of the Derbyshire population).
 Nearly 13% of carers in Derbyshire have reported they were not in good health.

-In Derbyshire we aim to deliver services in the most appropriate setting so we can provide integrated care that is community-based and personalised.
+In Derbyshire we aim to deliver services in the most appropriate setting so we can provide integrated care that is community-based and personalised (this includes ensuring services are age-appropriate).
 Our focus is to encourage people with long term conditions to maintain their own health and lead independent lives.
 We are also committed to delivering high quality end of life care that is co-ordinated around the needs of the individual.
 Alongside this we aim to help carers take greater control over their own health and the health of others in their care.
+Carers play a vitally important role supporting people with long term conditions and their invaluable contribution should be fully recognised and supported.
 Particular attention needs paying to promoting access to support for people living in rural areas.